samcole8/samcole8/README.md

-### Student, currently learning HTML/CSS amongst other projects.
+### Studying Cyber Security, and currently learning HTML/CSS amongst other projects.

 <!--
 **samcole8/samcole8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.